YoofKhaneja/Autograder_Kaggle_Competition/README.md

 ## Project Structure
-* Presentation/ : Consists of Presentation video and ppt
+* Presentation: Consists of Presentation video and ppt
-* notebooks/: Consists of the classical models and transformer model notebooks
+* notebooks: Consists of the classical models and transformer model notebooks
-* streamlit_scripts/: Consists of the scripts for the streamlit webapp
+* streamlit_scripts: Consists of the scripts for the streamlit webapp

 ## Steps to run the streamlit scripts
 * cd to the streamlit_scripts folder and install requirements using ``pip install -r requirements.txt```